csbridge/csbridge2019guinea/README.md

 ```
 Then open http://localhost:8000 in your web browser.

 This approach is recommended when you are working on a single section.

-Your development cycle will be the following:
+- 🔁 Your devel🗺️pment loop:
     - Edit section template files
     - run `python compile.py` (under the section directory)
     - refresh your browser window

-## Running a local http server for the entire portal
+## ⚙️ Running a local http server for the entire portal
 In order to run a local http server for the entire portal (similar to https://guinea.csbridge.org)
 ```
 # PWD: <root>/docs